TummanapallyAnuraag/EE769_project/README.md

 ```
 Note: Double check that the branch which you are cloning or downloading is "master" branch
 ```
-# What is DBSCAN Actuall?
+# What is DBSCAN Actually?
-DBSCAN is not any scanner though it seems so :P .
+DBSCAN is not any scanner, though it seems so :P .

 **DBSCAN - Density Based Spatial Clustering of Applications with Noise** is a data clustering algorithm proposed by Martin Ester, Hans-Peter Kriegel, Jörg Sander and Xiaowei Xu in 1996.